Positions

 The standard model of permanent and transitory income provides estimates that differ depending on the type of moments used---levels or differences---and the weighting matrix applied.
 We propose two changes to the standard model.
 First, we account for the time-aggregated nature of observed income data.
 Second, we allow transitory shocks to persist for varying lengths of time.
 With only one additional parameter, our proposed model consistently estimates the parameters of the income process irrespective of the moments and weighting matrix applied.
 We strongly advise against estimating the standard model using difference moments.

-Forthcoming at the American Economic Journal: Macroeconomics
+Forthcoming at Economic Theory Bulletin

 Abstract